grzm/awyeah-api/docs/porting-decisions.markdown

 #### JSON-support injection

-One thought would be to make the choice of JSON library a choice available to the awyeah-api library user, defining a protocol for the necessary functions.
+One thought would be to make the choice of JSON library available to the awyeah-api library user, defining a protocol for the necessary functions.
 While interesting, that seems overkill for the desired use case at this time.

 ### Linting and Formatting

-With respect to making awyeah-api easy to update with respect to upstream aws-api changes, it would make sense to limit the number of differences between awyeah-api and aws-api to the minimum required to make awyeah-api work with babashka.
 Changes such as whitespace formatting or removing unused bindings, or reordering requires don't affect the functionality of the code.
 However, these are important to me as a developer from a fit and finish perspective.

 Frankly, I do struggle a bit with whether I _should_ value these as highly as I do, putting them above making maintenance as easy as